 The Bottom Line:

 The type of bail bond you choose will depend on several factors, including your personal financial situation and whether or not you have any assets that can be used for collateral.
-If you're not sure which type of bond is right for you, a local Didn't Do It bail bondsman can help guide you in making the best decision for your situation.
+If you're not sure which type of bond is right for you, a local bail bondsman at Didn't Do It Bail Bonds can help guide you in making the best decision for your situation.

 My name is Darrel Luth and I am the proud owner of Didn't Do It Bail Bonds.
 I am a retired Marine and served my Country proudly.
 I have been in the bail bond business for over 6 years and am one of the most successful bail bondsmen in Arizona.
 I attribute my success to hard work, integrity, and treating my clients with respect.